In just over 100 years, the modern car has evolved from a metal skeleton on wheels to a luxurious cabin that meets every conceivable need. And now?

 Augmented reality dashboard

-For now the AR technology made its debut on a few select luxury cars, but experts predict that these high-tech dashboards will make their way everywhere in the next decade.
-With the help of augmented reality, holograms will appear on the windshield showing speed, maps, lane shape and more.
+For now the AR technology made its debut on a select few luxury cars, but experts predict these high-tech dashboards will make their way everywhere in the next decade.
+With the help of augmented reality, holograms will appear on the windshield showing speed, maps, lane shapes and more.

 Communication between vehicles